In short

 Every service business needs one general-purpose AI writing and reasoning tool.
 This is the tool your team uses for drafting, summarising, answering questions, and thinking through problems.
 Everything else builds on top of it.

 Microsoft Copilot is the right choice if your business runs on Microsoft 365 (Outlook, Word, Excel, Teams).
-Copilot integrates directly into your existing apps — it drafts emails in Outlook, summarises meetings in Teams, and writes in Word without any switching between tools.
+Copilot integrates directly into your existing apps it drafts emails in Outlook, summarises meetings in Teams, and writes in Word without any switching between tools.
 For businesses already paying for Microsoft 365 Business, Copilot is available as an add-on.
-The critical advantage: your business data stays within Microsoft’s security boundary, which matters for privacy compliance.
+The critical advantage: your business data stays within Microsoft's security boundary, which matters for privacy compliance.
+If you need help getting it set up properly, see our Microsoft Copilot consulting service.

 The most accessible starting point for most Australian service businesses.
 Zapier connects over 6,000 apps and has a straightforward visual interface.
 If you want to connect your CRM to your email, trigger a follow-up sequence when a new lead comes in, or automatically log invoices from one system to another, Zapier handles this without code.